yoratoni/celk/README.md

 # Celk
-A toolbox to work with Bitcoin addresses & private keys.
+A toolbox to work with Bitcoin addresses & private keys, entirely written in TypeScript..

 Commands
 --------